sniper88t/sniper88t/README.md

 ![image](https://user-images.githubusercontent.com/53316237/182011385-b55cc4b1-4fbc-4ae4-aa3d-bd270c38e467.png)

  - 🔭 I’m currently working on opensource & private projects
- - 💬 Ask me about PHP(Laravel) & Javascript (Vue, React, Angular, Node.js) & SQL/NoSQL DB issues
+ - 💬 Ask me about Python(Django & Flask) & Ruby on Rails & Javascript (Vue, React, Angular, Node.js) & SQL/NoSQL DB issues

  The best advice is to just jump in.
 Don't be afraid of the things that you're not so good at.